 Research Triangle Park (RTP) is a primary job hub where several major companies are headquartered such as Cisco Systems, Credit Suisse, Biogen IDEC, and several others.
 RTP is one of the several unique facets of the city and is a primary attraction for new potential homeowners.

 Location & Climate

 A few hours separate Raleigh from mountain towns like Boone, along with Wilmington and the Atlantic coast.
 Being placed in-between the coast and mountains gives Raleigh a mild year-round weather cycle.
 Raleigh enjoys an annual high temperature of 71.3 degrees Fahrenheit and an annual low of 50.3 degrees Fahrenheit.
-This compares to a 76 degree high and 35 degree low average in New York, along with a 76 degree high and 35 degree low average in Florida.
-This weather pattern is ideal for those who enjoy outdoor activities, or even those who may commute to work by foot or by bike.
+This compares to a 76-degree high and 35-degree low average in New York, along with a 76-degree high and 35-degree low average in Florida.
+This weather pattern is ideal for those who enjoy outdoor activities, or even those who may commute to work on foot or by bike.

 The mild weather is appealing to buyers who may be re-locating from northern states with harsh winters or states like Florida that experience brutal summers.

 There are various forms of public transit in the city.
 Multiple bus systems run throughout the city during the day and night time.
 The Capital Area Transit provides a free shuttle to downtown destinations for locals and visitors alike.

 Taxi services are plentiful in the downtown area as well as around RDU International Airport.
 RDU International is a major airport in the state of North Carolina.
 There are several options when looking to transit to the airport from the city.
 Aside from the busing to and from the airport, most hotels offer shuttles to RDU.